Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/wind.md

 # Potent Spellcasting
 At 8th level, you add your Wisdom modifier to the damage you deal with any cleric cantrip.

-# Improved Havoc
+# Wind Walker
-Starting at 17th level, when you use Havoc, the damage increases to 2d8 plus four times your cleric level.
+Starting at 17th level, you learn the [[Wind Walk]] spell, and you can cast it without expending a spell slot.
+Once you do so, you can't do it again until you finish a long rest.

 [:classes/cleric/wind:]